 - 5.7.7 A liquor manufacturer/agency may voluntarily recall a product.
-Before the product is recalled the manufacturer/agency will: - a) advise AGLC of the recall and the reason for the product recall; - b) contact CLS Customer Service (via email: connectcs@exel.com; or fax: 780-458-4502) to arrange for the product to be returned to the CLS warehouse; and - c) advise licensees of the procedures to follow for returning the product.
+Before the product is recalled the manufacturer/agency will: - a) advise AGLC of the recall and the reason for the product recall; - b) arrange for the product to be returned and destroyed; and (Amended May 2021) - c) advise licensees of the procedures to follow for returning the product.